Microservice Architecture

 OFF-THE-SHELF SOLUTIONS

-An alternative to microservice software architecture is found in the off-the-shelf solutions offered by Salesforce, for example.
+An alternative to composable software architecture is found in the off-the-shelf solutions offered by Salesforce, for example.
 Instead of developing a tailor-made solution, globally scalable standard solutions are used.

 Contact Peter.
 He will tell you more.